GodKiller-12/javascript/README.md

 ## 📬 Contact

 Want to connect or collaborate on something?
-Reach out via GitHub or [insert your contact link if you'd like].
+Reach out via GitHub linkedin.

 ---